unprovable/chipshouter-picoemp/README.md

 You can see some details of the design in the [Intro Video](https://www.youtube.com/watch?v=nB5arJi-tVE).

+## What's New in This Version

+This is an 'edit' by [unprovable](https://github.com/unprovable) based on trying to make improvements from using available parts.
+The main changes are in the hardware:

+* Use of a `BSS138` MOSFET for `Q3` - same footprint, and [similar properties](https://www.onsemi.com/pdf/datasheet/bss138-d.pdf), but ultimately quite different from the recomended part.
+* Use of 1 Ohm resistor on `R4` to make more current available to `Q3`.

+In keeping with this hardware change there are a number of changes to the firmware in order to make this arrangement work:

+* Upping the base PWM freq to 60kHz (from 2.5kHz)
+* Upping the PWM pulse width parameter `PULSE_POWER_DEFAULT` to 0.12 (from 0.0122).

+There are  a few benefits from this setup:

+1. It charges up to 230V a little faster than the original design.
+2. It recharges back up to 230V significantly faster after each pulse.

+It's the combined effect of these two, plus the fact that I've see many more BSS138's available than AO3422 or PMV37ENEAR (where, when I ordered them, I was instead sent PMV37ENE2R's, which are not the same, with significantly lower voltage rating...) that has lead me to release this version.
+I've also put a few up for sale on Tindie (link to follow) in case anyone wants to use this as their gateway to EMFI!

 ## Thanks / Contributors

 PicoEMP is a community-focused project, with major contributions from: